kbengine/kbengine/kbe/src/lib/python/Doc/library/dis.rst

    Imports the module ``co_names[namei]``.
 TOS and TOS1 are popped and provide the *fromlist* and *level* arguments of :func:`__import__`.
 The module object is pushed onto the stack.
-The current namespace is not affected: for a proper import statement, a subsequent ``STORE_FAST`` instruction modifies the namespace.
+The current namespace is not affected: for a proper import statement, a subsequent :opcode:`STORE_FAST` instruction modifies the namespace.